isabella232/journeys.en/help/using/building-journeys/journeystop.md

 >
 >To perform a manual stop on a journey, it must be in live status.

-You can stop a journey by clicking **Stop** in the list of journeys.
+You can stop a journey by clicking **Stop** while hovering over a journey in the list of journeys.

 ![](../assets/journey-stop-quick-action.png)